Complex box bounds for real maps

 \subsection{Some inductive statements used in the construction of a quasi-box mapping}

-As before let $\{I_i\}_{i\ge 0}$ be the enhanced nest, as constructed in Section~\ref{sec:enhanced nest}.
-In the following we will consider $x\in I_n\cap\omega(c)$ and the corresponding domain $\LL_x(I_n)$ of the first return domain to $I_n$.
-Our aim is to show that this first return map to $I_n$ restricted to the union of these components can be extended to a suitable map with range $D_\theta(I_{n-N})\cap \C_{I_n}$, for some $M>0$ universal.
+Let $\{I_i\}_{i\ge 0}$ be the generalized enhanced nest, defined in Section~\ref{sec:enhanced nest}.
+In the following, we will consider points $x\in I_n\cap\omega(c_0)$ and their corresponding first return domains $\LL_x(I_n).$ Our aim is to show that the first return map to $I_n$ restricted to the union of these components can be extended to a qc quasi-box mapping with range $D_\theta(I_{n-M})\cap \C_{I_n}$, for some $M>0$ universal.